Bernard Miles: Personal life

 Miles married the actress Josephine Wilson, with whom he had two daughters and one son, the racing driver John Miles, in 1931.
-She co-founded and was involved actively with Miles in the Mermaid Theatre.
+She co-founded and was involved actively with Miles in the Mermaid Theatre, initially at their home Duff House, St John's Wood.
 She predeceased him on 7 November 1990.

 Miles was made a Commander of the Order of the British Empire (CBE) in 1953, was knighted in 1969, and was created a life peer as Baron Miles, of Blackfriars in the City of London, on 7 February 1979.
 He was only the second British actor to receive a peerage, after Laurence Olivier.

 Death

 Miles survived his wife by six months and died in June 1991.
 He had been born in the same year, and died on the same day, as the actress Peggy Ashcroft.